Datsun4885/Roblox-Combat-System/README.md

 # Roblox-Combat-System

-This is a combat system for a passion project.
-The combat system includes melee weapons, guns, quick swapping weapons as well as being able to choose weapons.
+- Overview
+  A third person combat system for a passion project of mine

+- Features
+  Melee weapons
+  Ranged weapons (guns, etc..)
+  Quick weapons swapping, ability to choose weapons Can be controlled by mission scripts
+  Made for r6